Preserved/Restored PM Locomotives

 1225 is shown at Erie, MI en route to her 1991 appearance at the NRHS National Convention in Huntington, WV.

 Thanks to T.J.
 Gaffney for providing the history of this locomotive.
+A complete history of the D.B.
+Harrington is available on the Lakeshore Guardian's web site

 Use of this Web site and the materials contained within it subject to specific terms and conditions.